 Since April 2017, there has been an increase in the number of demonstrations and cases of civil unrest occurring regularly in major urban centres throughout Venezuela, particularly Caracas, Valencia, Maracay, Merida and San Cristobal.
 These have been violent and have resulted in numerous deaths, injuries and arrests.

-Be aware that ongoing social and political tensions could prompt unpredictable violent incidents and a military response.
+Ongoing social and political tensions could prompt unpredictable violent incidents and a military response.
 Political demonstrations are common and can lead to disruptions to services.
 Prior notice of demonstrations is rare.
+Avoid political gatherings and demonstrations, as protests can quickly turn violent.

-Since August 2015, there have been increased tensions on the Venezuela-Colombia border.
+Do not travel to within 80 km of Venezuela's border with Colombia due to risks from terrorist groups, gangs and cross-border political tension.
 The Venezuelan Government has closed the land border with Colombia on a number of occasions, often without notice due to security and smuggling concerns.
 The border crossings in the states of Tachira, Zulia, Apure and Amazonas could reopen and close again at short notice.
 Special measures have been implemented in border municipalities in these states which include restrictions on the right to free movement, assembly and protest.
-Do not attempt to cross the Venezuela-Colombia border by land.
-Gangs and terrorist groups are also present in the Venezuela-Colombia border region.
+Don't attempt to cross the Venezuela-Colombia border by land.

 Long line-ups at grocery stores have led to fighting, looting and theft.
 Shortages of basic food items and necessities, including medicine and other personal care items have meant that these items are often difficult to obtain.

-High levels of inflation with the local currency, the bolivar (VEF), can cause issues with accessing funds from Australian bank accounts.
-The 100 bolivar bank note was withdrawn from circulation in February 2017.
-Be aware that differences in exchange rates can result in much larger amounts of Australian dollars being required for small transactions.
+High levels of inflation with the local currency, the Venezuelan Bolivar, can cause issues with accessing funds from Australian bank accounts.
+The 100 Bolivar bank note was withdrawn from circulation in February 2017.
+Be aware that differences in exchange rates can result in much larger amounts of Australian Dollars being required for small transactions.

 National strikes can be called at short notice, potentially causing disruptions to air travel, public transport, banking facilities and government services.